 There are ongoing Health and Safety issues associated with ongoing erosion (coastal erosion) of the cliff and associated significant blockfalls, including risk to the public on the beach and continued encroachment of the crest of the cliff on the public space and property adjacent to Cliff Parade.
-Of particular concern at the crest of the cliff is the presence of three notable structures, the cliff top lighthouse, coastguard cottages and the remains of St. Edmund's Chapel.
+Of particular concern at the crest of the cliff is the presence of several notable structures; the cliff top lighthouse, coastguard cottages, the former Coastguard Lookout tower/Marconi Wireless station (now a holiday home) and the remains of St. Edmund's Chapel.